Why choose a Live Edge Table?

 What is a live edge table?

-What is considered to be a live edge table is a table that incorporates the natural edge of the wood into the design of the table.
-The bark is usually removed (though not always), and the natural edge of the wood slab is preserved.
-The picture below is a great example of a live edge burl coffee table, the bark was removed, the edge of the slab sandblasted to remove any splinter-like pieces and surfaces sanded and finished.
+What is considered to be a live edge table?
+Live edge tables incorporate the natural edge of the wood into the design of the table.
+We usually remove the bark (though not always), and preserve the natural edge of the wood slab.
+The picture below is a great example of a live edge burl coffee table.
+First, e removed the bark.
+Then we sandblasted the edge of the slab to remove any splinter-like pieces and surfaces.
+Finally, we sanded and finished.

-While this example of a burl coffee table might be obvious.
-Larger, cleaner grained slabs of wood can also feature a live edge.
-The picture below is a picture of a table and benches that feature live edges.
+While this example of a burl coffee table might be obvious, larger and cleaner grained slabs of wood can also feature a live edge.
+Here is a picture of a table and benches that feature live edges.
 The table has a live edge on both sides and the benches have a live edge on the outer side.

 Why do we love live edge tables?

-First and foremost is that they are more environmentally friendly to produce.
-When milling logs for dimensions (milling wood to produce specific clean sized cuts: 2×4, 2×10, etc…) you are often left with waste.
+When we produce live edge tables, we are being more environmentally conscious and environmentally friendly.
+When you mill logs for dimensions (milling wood to produce specific clean sized cuts: 2×4, 2×10, etc…) you are often left with waste.
 Cuts around the edge will often be misshapen and not fit to be used for furniture or construction.
-Our logs, burls and stumps are milled to produce the least amount of waste possible.
+We mill our logs, burls, and stumps to produce the least amount of waste possible.

 There are more options for our customers.

-We allow you to decide exactly what type of edge that you want.
-Not all tables or slabs that we ship will have a live edge.
+We allow you to decide exactly what type of edge you want by keeping the live edge on our wood and slabs.
 Some customers prefer the edges to be cut straight, and some customers prefer some custom shaping to be done to make the edges smoother.
 In those cases, we can ship you wood or slabs which do not contain a live edge.

 We think it looks better!

-Lastly, we just believe that the live edge of the wood looks better!
-Redwood is such a beautiful wood to work with and look at, each piece carries so much history with it and we like to preserve as much of that history as we can.
+Lastly, we believe that the live edge of the wood looks better!
+Redwood is such a beautiful wood to work with and look at.
+Each piece carries so much history with it and we like to preserve as much of that history as we can.